-Wondering if you can handle your own injury claim or need an attorney?
+Wondering if you can handle your own injury claim or if you need an attorney?
 Use this easy worksheet to help decide.

 When you or a loved one have been hurt because of someone else’s negligence, you have the right to seek compensation for your damages.
 For most of us, that means asking the at-fault party’s insurance company to pay for our medical costs, lost wages, out-of-pocket expenses, and our pain and suffering.